tmttn/home-assistant-config/guide.md

 * When sleep mode turns on, the temperature will be set to low
 * We will get a notification on our phones when either the dishwasher or washing machine is done

 Questions or suggestions?
-Ask Bas ❤️
+Ask Tom ❤️